 You know the saying that the only certainties in life are death and taxes?
 I’d like to add one more item to that list — scrambling to report on metrics at the end of every quarter.
 Well, that’s why we have our trusty KPIs.

 We have entered into the age of data-driven or data-informed decision making, and I’ll be the first to say that it’s awesome.
-Using analytics to run our businesses has become so ingrained in our professional cultures and management strategies that it usually comes all the way down from the C-Suite, and I’ll be the first to say that makes it doubly awesome.
+Using data analytics without bioses to run our businesses has become so ingrained in our professional cultures and management strategies that it usually comes all the way down from the C-Suite, and I’ll be the first to say that makes it doubly awesome.

 These KPIs, metrics, reports, and leading indicators help teams prove value, identify gaps, highlight successes, mitigate risks, aid in determining which tactics to continue and find areas deserving of scrutiny, and all that jazz.